helendaisy/milestone-band-project/README.md

 Every page has the same navigation bar and footer on full screen and hamburger drop down menu and footer on smaller screen sizes.
 Each page also has a large cover image to get the attention of the user and give an indication to the content of the page.
-All external links are set up to open in new windows so the user doesn't use their place on this page and can easily come back to it.
+All external links are set up to open in new windows so the user doesn't lose their place on this page and can easily come back to it.

 ##### Navigaton bar
 - The navigation bar has the conventional styling of the site name in the left hand corner and links to each other page on the right hand side.